Marshals arrest 14-year-old wanted for homicide - NewsBreak

 Marshals arrest 14-year-old wanted for homicide

-It is alleged that the 14-year-old male also stole McKissic's firearm before fleeing the scene.

-Monday morning, members of the Cleveland Nothern Ohio Violent Fugitive Task Force (NOVFTF) located and arrested the 14-year-old male in an apartment near the 400 block of Richmond Park Drive in Richmond Heights, said officials.
+On Monday morning, members of the Nothern Ohio Violent Fugitive Task Force (NOVFTF) located and arrested the 14-year-old male in an apartment near the 400 block of Richmond Park Drive in Richmond Heights.

 “Outstanding investigative work by the Cleveland Division of Police lead to the quick identification of this homicide suspect.
 The arrest of this suspect comes just weeks after the initial incident, “ said U.S. Marshal Pete Elliott.